Test-time reward-guided alignment of language models by importance sampling on pre-logit space: Related work

 \section{Related work}

-There are several test-time alignment methods that train other networks to evaluate outputs or states of the base LLMs~\citep{kong2024aligning,mudgal2024controlled,han2024value,kim2023critic}.
-Critic-Guide Decoding~\citep{kim2023critic} trains critic-networks that predict state-values of the current partial tokens.
-Similarly, Controlled Decoding~\citep{mudgal2024controlled} trains a value function and enables the evaluation of block-wise generation.
-RE-Control~\citep{kong2024aligning} also trains a value function but for optimizing the pre-logit.
-Though these methods avoid the high computational costs of fine-tuning LLMs, they still require the training process of value functions, and some need to build datasets in advance~\citep{kong2024aligning,mudgal2024controlled,han2024value}.
-Among such methods, we compare AISP with RE-Control because it is the most similar to AISP. \cite{khanov2024args} proposes ARGS, which adds the weighted reward to the logit for each token.
-ARGS can be used as a training-free test-time alignment given a reward model, and we also compare AISP with it.\looseness=-1
+There are several test-time alignment methods that train auxiliary evaluators such as critics, value functions, or autoregressive reward models, e.g., RE-Control~\citep{kong2024aligning}, Critic-Guide Decoding~\citep{kim2023critic}, Controlled Decoding~\citep{mudgal2024controlled}, and GenARM~\citep{xugenarm}.
+Though these methods avoid the high computational costs of fine-tuning LLMs, they still require additional training, and some need to build datasets in advance~\citep{kong2024aligning,mudgal2024controlled,han2024value}.
+Among them, we compare AISP with RE-Control because it is the closest to AISP. \citet{khanov2024args} proposes ARGS, which adds the weighted reward to the logit for each token.
+ARGS can be used as a training-free test-time alignment given a reward model, and we also compare AISP with it.
+Similarly, transfer-$Q^*$~\citep{chakraborty2024transfer} estimates token-level value function through the trajectory-based reward function.
+When the base LLM is not aligned with the given target reward in advance, transfer-$Q^*$ requires the base reward model, and it is hard to fairly compare it with AISP.